kaliop-uk/ezfindsearchenginebundle/README.md

     composer require kaliop/ezfindsearchenginebundle

+and then enabling it in your kernel.

 ### Configuration

 The bundle comes fully configured by default.
-Here is an example of the complete list of parameters available:
+Here the complete list of parameters available with example values:

 ```yaml
     ezfind_search_engine.search_settings.boost_functions: